SamiKalliomaki/eppabasic/README.md

 "How about a c++ library or header with simple drawing commands like ```line (int x1, int y1, int x2, int y2)``` or ```circle (int x, int y, int r)``` and an easy way for creating windows" someone said.
 "That sounds like a great idea, though wouldn't it just be adding some syntax candy over an existing language.
 What's the idea of that?
-Whouldn't it just be easier to create a new programming language."
+Whouldn't it just bethe easier to create a new programming language."

 Obviously the next question was what kind of language it would be.
 As a result of a quick poll we discovered that many of us had begun programming with a basic language.